The Stone Law Firm

 As a client of The Stone Law Firm. you can expect a response to a text message from Edward or Carrie within two business hours.
 If you call and leave a voicemail, you can expect return communication by the end of the day of the call.
 If you do not receive a prompt response due to case volume and unforeseen circumstances, please utilize the case update feature below.

-The Stone Law Firm understands that life is busy.
+Life is busy.
 The firm uses an auto reminder system to remind you of every court date and meeting.
 You will receive a text message at the time the court date/appt. is added to the firm's calendar.
 You will receive another text message 5 days prior to your court hearing/appt., a phone call 2 days prior, and another text message and email one day before your court hearing/appointment.

 The reminders might seem excessive, but if a cell phone number changes, or an email inbox goes unchecked or if a reminder email is sent to your junk folder, the firm wants to contact you in as many different ways as possible to ensure you are aware of appointments and court dates.